riceissa/gates-foundation-iati-processing/README.md

 Gates Foundation IATI data is available from the [IATI Registry](https://iatiregistry.org/publisher/bmgf).

-The Gates Foundation IATI data uses version 1.03 of the standard.
+As of 2018-08-14, the Gates Foundation IATI data claims to use version 2.03 of the standard.

 ## Instructions for getting the data and generating the SQL file